 If recycling isn’t really possible, don’t worry, there are dozens of planet-friendly ways to repurpose your tree, too.

-Why not up your garden game with a little mulch?
+Why not upgrade your garden game with a little mulch?
 Christmas tree branches and needles make for amazing mulch because they dry quickly and don’t easily wash away with rain or wind like other options do.
-It’s not just the branches and needles either, the stump can be ground into chips for additional mulch, too.
+It’s not just the branches and needles either, the stump can be ground into chips for additional mulch as well.